corda/jira-sync-closed-action/README.md

 # jira-sync-closed-action

+This is a github action step implementation to synchronize closed issues in jira and github, written in js.

 ## Requirements

 This action step requires the first issue comment to be a linking one between github and jira issues,